-Negin Saatia, Hamidreza Mollasalehib*
+Negin Saatia, Hamidreza Mollasalehib,*

 Abstract

 Biosensors are widely used in point-of-care tests for quick, easy and non-invasive measurements.
 The diagnostic sensitivity of the biosensor is increased by using gold nanoparticles and their optoelectronic properties.
 The purpose of this study is to investigate the binding of nanoparticles to the selected sequence of oligonucleotides, in order to be used in cancer diagnostic biosensor.
 In that regard, the oligonucleotide sequence was selected and the nanoprobe was designed.
 Afterward, functionalization of gold nanoparticle was performed using a type of phosphine as an ionic reducer after multiple incubations in 72 h.
 Thus, after nanoprobe production, salt tolerance (nanoparticle stability), FTIR, zeta potential and DLS tests were performed to analyze the nanoparticle conjugation to the selected sequence.
 In the stability test, the nanoparticles are precipitated in the vicinity of a high concentration of salt and the solution turned gray.
 In contrast, the nanoprobe retained the initial red color.
 A spectroscopic analysis at 300-800 nm showed that the nanoprobes had an absorption peak in the red wavelength range (around 500 nm), while the nanoparticles had no peak in this range.
 In the Fourier-transform infrared spectroscopy method, a peak was revealed in the wavelength range of 950 to 1050 cm-1 indicating the sugar phosphate band in the nanoprobe.
 DLS results showed that after functionalization, the size and distance between nanoparticles increased from about 30 nm.
 Furthermore, in the zeta potential test, the charge of nanoparticles decreased to -10 mV, which can indicate the successful functionalization and production of nanoprobes for the purpose of cancer diagnosis.
 This study could revolutionize the design of simple and fast diagnostic biosensors for cancer detection with extremely sensitive and selective power in biological molecules.